Eli Terry: Career

-According to Diana Muir in Reflections in Bullough's Pond, within a few years, several hundred men worked in two dozen factories in the Naugatuck Valley and Bristol produced virtually identical Terry-style thirty-hour wooden clocks.
-Salesmen innovated such now-familiar marketing devices as installment-plan purchases and model changes of the cases to induce consumers who already owned a functional clock to buy a more fashionable model.
+According to Diana Muir in Reflections in Bullough's Pond, within a few years, the clock industry in the Naugatuck Valley and Bristol grew rapidly.
+Soon, two dozen factories employed several hundred men to mass-produce identical Terry-style, thirty-hour wooden clocks.
+Salesmen then used innovative marketing tactics to boost demand for the devices by introducing installment-plan purchases and model changes of the cases to induce consumers who already owned a functional clock to buy a more fashionable model.

 As noted Terry was granted many patents for his advances in clockmaking, most of which were immediately infringed upon by local competitors eager to participate in satisfying the demand for an affordable clock.
 Many competitors would note "patent clocks" on their label in order to prevent litigation.
 One lawsuit did develop as noted below.

 Terry also produced wooden-movement tower clocks, such as those found in the steeples of churches and meeting houses, one of which is still operational today in the town of Plymouth.